Determine whether a singly linked list contains a cycle.

-Return true if the linked list contains a cycle; otherwise, return false.
+Return true if a cycle exists, otherwise return false.

 Example 1